argoproj/argo-events/gateways/core/calendar/README.md

 and along with event time, event payload will also contain a string  "{\r\n\"hello\": \"world\"\r\n}"

 **What is the use of `userPayload`?**

-Many times having only the event time in not sufficient but rather have an accompanying user defined data.
+Only the event time is probably not sufficient as event payload.
+You may want to have an accompanying user defined data.
 This user defined data is `userPayload`.
 You can basically place any string here and gateway will put that in event payload.

 ```yaml